Towards Proactive Safe Human-Robot Collaborations via Data-Efficient Conditional Behavior Prediction: User Study

 \textbf{Hypothesis H1:} \textit{Participants interacting with the proactive robot will hesitate less and score more points than when interacting with the reactive robot.}

 \textbf{Hypothesis H2:} \textit{Participants will feel that the proactive robot was easier to work with because it better accounted for their intentions.}

-\textbf{Participants:} We recruited 22 participants from the campus community for the study.
-Each participant interacted with all three robot types in a randomized order (four 45-second games per robot).
-One user's data was not included due to technical difficulties during data saving.
+\textbf{Participants:} We recruited 22 participants (largely with technical backgrounds) from the campus community.
+One user's data was not included due to technical difficulties.

-\textbf{Quantitative Results:} Running one-way repeated measures ANOVAs tell us the robot type had a statistically significant effect on the number of goals reached by the team ($F(2, 40)=67.1, p<0.0001$) and on users' hesitation time ($F(2,40)=14.7, p < 0.0001$).
+\textbf{Quantitative Results:} Running one-way repeated measures ANOVAs tell us the robot type had a statistically significant effect on the number of goals reached by the team (\tabref{tab:objective_results}, $F(2, 40)=67.1, p<0.0001$) and on users' hesitation time ($F(2,40)=14.7, p < 0.0001$).
 A post-hoc Bonferroni test on the score tells us that the differences in goals reached between all three pairs are significant ($p<0.001$ for all).
 Users performed the best with the Naive robot, second best with the Proactive robot and worst with the Reactive robot.
-This partially supports \textbf{H1}, though we did not expect users to perform so well with the naive robot.
-Users were capable of being followers in the interaction, even if they did not necessarily enjoy it.
+This partially supports \textbf{H1}, though we did not expect users to perform so well with the naive robot---users were ultimately capable of being followers, even if they did not necessarily enjoy it.
 A post-hoc Bonferroni test on the hesitation time tells us that users hesitated significantly less with the proactive robot than the reactive robot ($p=0.0004$) and less with the naive robot than the reactive robot ($p=0.004$).
-This result also supports \textbf{H1}, and we see a surprisingly positive result with the naive robot, meaning users were also able to react to it quickly.
+This result also supports \textbf{H1}, and we see a surprisingly positive result with the naive robot, likely meaning users were able to quickly react to the naive robot's goal selection.
+Throughout the interaction, users could likely easily predict the naive robot's actions, telling us that predictability is also important in designing efficient collaborative robots.